 Can the allocation of a co-ownership lot be changed?

-Verified 26 July 2022 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 24 May 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Warning

-if you live in 92, 93 or 94 or in a city of more than 200,000 inhabitants, you must also obtain authorization from the city council to change the allocation of your lot.
+if you live in 92, 93 or 94 or in a city of more than 200,000 inhabitants, you must also obtain prior authorization from the city council to change the allocation of accommodation.
 A decision by the municipal council shall lay down the conditions for the issue of such authorization.
 To know these conditions, you must contact the city council (or consult the municipal by-law sometimes available on its website).

 Who shall I contact